jcpachecoh/codenixai-web/src/app/docs/enhacements-website..md

     "ctaPrimary": "Book a call",
     "ctaSecondary": "See our work"
   },
-  "about": {
-    "title": "About CodenixAI",
-    "subtitle": "Pioneering AI-Driven Development",
-    "description": "CodenixAI is a forward-thinking software development company specializing in artificial intelligence solutions.
-We combine technical expertise with innovative thinking to create powerful, intelligent applications that solve real-world problems.", "vision_title": "Our Vision",
-    "vision_description": "To lead the AI revolution by creating software that enhances human capabilities and transforms businesses.", "mission_title": "Our Mission",
-    "mission_description": "Delivering cutting-edge AI solutions that empower organizations to achieve more through intelligent automation and data-driven insights."
-  },
   "services": {
-    "title": "Our Services",
-    "subtitle": "AI-Powered Solutions",
-    "description": "We offer a comprehensive range of AI development services tailored to your business needs.", "common": {
+    "common": {
       "ctaPrimary": "Book a call",
       "ctaSecondary": "Get a proposal"